Task Export

 Automatically Delete Unwanted Columns in Task Export

-If you use the task export for generating route sheets, manifests, or labels, you may want to quickly remove columns that aren't relevant.
-Below is a step by step instruction for creating an Excel macro inside a spreadsheet to automate the process.
-Once configured, simply paste data in your macro-enabled sheet and run the macro.
+If you use task exports to generate route sheets, manifests, or labels, you may want to remove irrelevant columns quickly.
+The steps below show you how to create an Excel macro to automate this process.
+Once set up, you can paste data into your macro-enabled sheet and run the macro to clean it automatically.

 Step 1: